Belar/BetaUp/README.md

 ####Incoming features

-I did what I planned for BetaUp, but I'm open for suggestions; feel free to write to me on [Twitter](https://twitter.com/belardesign) or submit an issue via GitHub.
+I'm open for suggestions; feel free to write to me on [Twitter](https://twitter.com/belardesign) or submit an issue via GitHub.

 ####Credits